xNaCly/sqleibniz/README.md

 => 0/1 Files verified successfully, 1 verification failed.
 ```

-The way `@sqleibniz::expect` works, is by not tokenizing and thus not parsing
+The way `@sqleibniz::expect` works, is by inserting a token with the type
+`Type::InstructionExpect`.
+The parser encounters this token and skips consumes
+all token until a token with the type `Type::Semicolon` is found.
+Therefore
-the statement directly after the sqleibniz instruction - a statement is
+sqleibniz is not parsing the statement directly after the sqleibniz instruction
-terminated via `;`. `@sqleibniz::expect` therefore supports ignoring diagnostics
+- a statement is terminated via `;`. `@sqleibniz::expect` therefore supports
-for statements spanning either a single line or multiple lines.
+ignoring diagnostics for statements spanning either a single line or multiple
+lines.